jgaa/VikingGTD/README.md

  * A Cloud Server that handles synchronization between devices and backup.

 ## Architecture
+*This section is a bit technical, and primarily aimed at people with good technical skills, like engineers and software developers.*

 ### Abstract relationship between objects
 The following diagram is a draft for the relationship between objects.